From our private database of 28,700+ case briefs...

 Facts

-Pipher (plaintiff) was a passenger in Parsell’s (defendant) truck along with another passenger, Beisel.
-All three were sitting on the front seat with Pipher in the middle.
-While traveling at a speed of 55 mph, Beisel unexpectedly grabbed the steering wheel and caused the truck to veer onto the shoulder of the road.
-Shocked and surprised, Parsell did not expect Beisel to grab the steering wheel a second time.
-Parsell did nothing in response to Beisel’s actions.
-Approximately thirty seconds later, Beisel again grabbed the wheel, causing the truck to leave the road and strike a tree.
-Pipher was injured in the collision and sued Parsell for negligence.
-At trial, Parsell acknowledged that he could have warned Beisel not to take the wheel or threatened to remove him from the vehicle.
-The trial judge reasoned that a reasonable driver would not expect a passenger to grab the wheel a second time.
-Thus, the court held that Parsell had no duty to admonish Beisel for his actions.
-The trial court further held, as matter of law, that Parnell’s failure to admonish Beisel could not be considered the proximate cause of Pipher’s injuries.
-Accordingly, the trial court dismissed Pipher’s claims.
-Pipher appealed to the Supreme Court of Delaware.
+Kristyn Pipher (plaintiff) and Johnene Beisel were passengers in the truck of Johnathan Parsell (defendant).
+All three 16-year-olds were sitting on the front seat, with Parsell driving.
+While traveling at 55 miles per hour, Beisel surprised Parsell by unexpectedly grabbing the steering wheel, causing the truck to veer onto the shoulder of the road.
+Parsell righted the truck but did not otherwise respond to Beisel’s conduct.
+Approximately 30 seconds later, Beisel again grabbed the wheel, causing the truck to leave the road and strike a tree.
+Pipher was injured and sued Parsell for negligence.
+At trial, Parsell acknowledged that he could have warned Beisel not to touch the wheel, asked her to move into the backseat, or threatened to remove her from the vehicle.
+However, the trial judge reasoned that a reasonable driver would not expect a passenger to grab the wheel a second time.
+Thus, the court held that, as a matter of law, Parsell had no duty to do anything in response to Beisel’s initially grabbing the wheel.
+The trial court further held that Parsell’s failure to admonish Beisel could not be considered the proximate cause of Pipher’s injuries.
+Accordingly, the trial court ruled against Pipher, finding Parsell was not negligent.
+Pipher appealed to the Delaware Supreme Court.

 Rule of Law